ashdrayton/Zomato-Restaurants-Reviews/README.md

 - Benedict Nathaniel
 - Erica Wearne

-In this group project, our goal is to understand how Melbourne's restaurants are valued compare to Australians' restaurants.
+In this project, our goal is to understand how Melbourne's restaurants compare to Australians' restaurants.

 ## Hypothesis, questions and overall findings: ##